python-streamz/streamz/docs/source/dask.rst

    for i in range(10):
        source.emit(i)

-This should take ten seconds we call the ``inc`` function ten times sequentially.
+This should take ten seconds because we call the ``inc`` function ten times sequentially.

 Parallel Execution